sanchc23/CS354/README.md

 # Heap-Allocator
+School - CS354: The C Programming Language and Machine Organization

-SCHOOL - Program to emulate the function of malloc() and free() with a next fit placement policy.
+Program to emulate the function of malloc() and free() with a next fit placement policy.

 Language: C